Blog

 Key Insight:

-Students are not reacting to policy.
-They are reacting to how adults around them respond to policy.
+Students are not reacting only to policy.
+They are reacting to the emotions, uncertainty, and responses of the adults around them.

 2. Cultural Shifts and Diversity Conversations